Ekatwikz/Algorithms-and-Computability/README.md

 ## Documentation
 - `make docs`
 will generate refman.pdf in ./docs/latex and index.html in ./docs/html
+Make sure you've documented any new functions.
+If it says `OKAY!`, the CI checks will accept too :thumbsup:
 - the CI also hosts the generated docs on [gh pages](https://ekatwikz.github.io/Algorithms-and-Computability)
 it also uploads the generated refman.pdf artifact, in the summary of the latest [Documentation action](https://github.com/Ekatwikz/Algorithms-and-Computability/actions/workflows/documentation.yml)